Roasted Cauliflower Bowl with Garlic Confit Yogurt Dip

 Storage: Refrigerate in an airtight container for freshness.

-If you like this recipe, you will love our Sweet and Spicy Roasted Veggies with Garlic Confit Dip.
+If you like this recipe, you will love our: Roasted Potato Bowl with Garlic Confit Sauce or, Sweet and Spicy Roasted Veggies with Garlic Confit Dip.

 Why You’ll Love This Roasted Cauliflower Bowl with Garlic Confit Yogurt Dip